DeltaGamesYT/cs-custom-welcomer/README.md

 # CSCustomWelcomer
-A Discord bot that allows you to customize welcome and goodbye messages for users on your server
+A Discord bot that allows you to customize welcome and goodbye messages for users on your server, now ready!

-### In progress
-We are working on this project, it will be available soon

 ### Requirements
 - Python 3
 - discord.py
 - A bot account

+### Installation
+We're working on this guide.